matthewruehle/DataScienceFLPrisons/reports/report1.md

 #### Interpretation

 These results, matching numerous categories to crimes, are difficult to summarize in full; however, several noteworthy relationships stand out.
 For example, in figure 2, we can see the relatively greater share of murders committed by people without tattoos compared to inmates with Christian or otherwise religious body art.
 This pattern, meanwhile, is reversed in the case of theft.
-Although the exact relationship is difficult to determine - especially because we do not know the dates of arrests, crimes, or tattoos - it nonetheless seems reasonable to suspect that many murderers are "atypical" criminals--people who struck out in a moment of rage or passion; contemporary religious attitudes towards forgiveness and extreme conduct, furthermore, might well justify the overrepresentation of Christian symbolism amongst non-violent thieves.
+Although the exact relationship is difficult to determine <body>&mdash;</body> especially because we do not know the dates of arrests, crimes, or tattoos <body>&mdash;</body> it nonetheless seems reasonable to suspect that many murderers are "atypical" criminals <body>&mdash;</body> people who struck out in a moment of rage or passion; contemporary religious attitudes towards forgiveness and extreme conduct, furthermore, might well justify the overrepresentation of Christian symbolism amongst non-violent thieves.

-In most regards, our results concur with those presented by the Economist - save for a few small differences, likely attributable to our methods of categorization.
+In most regards, our results concur with those presented by the Economist <body>&mdash;</body> save for a few small differences, likely attributable to our methods of categorization.
 For example, the article notes that people with "three dots" tattoos are significantly more likely to have committed murder; our own results, meanwhile, suggest only a slight overrepresentation.
 The article, furthermore, states that there is a roughly 30% gap between murderers with and without head or neck tattoos; this also differs from our results, though again only by degrees.

 Potential risks to this study include the potential for overfitting.
 The numerous tattoos and crimes, coupled with the size disparity between categories (e.g., some 138,000 Christian tattoos, to just over 4,000 "Laugh Now, Cry Later" ones), could show us trends where none truly exist.